-With the UK’s world leading expertise in CCTV systems one would have thought we could come up with something world beating.
-Even a casual search throws up many manufacturers and system integrators that combine the undoubted world leading experience we have in CCTV with the latest in communications technology to share the imagery.
+With the UK’s world-leading expertise in CCTV systems, one would have thought we could come up with something world-beating.
+Even a casual search throws up many manufacturers and system integrators that combine the undoubted world-leading experience we have in CCTV with the latest in communications technology to share the imagery.

-Anyone who has ever wore green will know all about Clarke masts (why they made the PU 12m impossible to get back into the box nobody has ever understood) and there is no reason why a simple CCTV derived sensor could not be integrated with such a portable mast.
+Anyone who has ever worn green will know all about Clarke masts (why they made the PU 12m impossible to get back into the box nobody has ever understood) and there is no reason why a simple CCTV derived sensor could not be integrated with such a portable mast.

 We could either simply buy into the US/Canadian BETSS programme or create something less ambitious, perhaps a tactical level to support the small PB’s and FOB’s as described in the Telegraph article at the beginning of this post.

-There is an ongoing debate between the Clear Hold Build COIN strategy that makes extensive use of fixed locations versus a more mobile, smaller footprint approach but whilst we are still making use of fixed locations we should be using a combination of lesson learned and the latest technology.
+There is an ongoing debate between the Clear Hold Build COIN strategy that makes extensive use of fixed locations versus a more mobile, smaller footprint approach but whilst we are still making use of fixed locations we should be using a combination of a lesson learned and the latest technology.

 The Taleban have the initiative, they choose the time and place of attack, denying them the freedom of movement around our fixed locations changes the situation and technology can be used as part of this initiative.